-OL 065: Spending a Day at Epcot as a Local Family
+Spending a Day at Epcot as a Local Family

 A Day at Epcot as a Local Family- What’s it Like?

-Our family spent a day at Epcot last weekend.
+On today’s Orlando podcast episode, our family spent a day at Epcot last weekend.
 Perhaps one of the things we hear most often from die-hard Disney fans who visit Orlando often is about how great it must be to live here and go to Walt Disney World anytime you want.

 Well, think of this episode like the old Mythbusters show.

 The reality of living here is that most of us just don’t have the time to go as often as you may think.

 There is an enormous difference between visiting Walt Disney World on a planned vacation and visiting as a local resident.
 When you’re on vacation, you put everything in order so you can spend your time dedicated to having fun and enjoying your trip.

 Let me ask you.
 How often do you spend time like that at your own home?

 Most folks would say not so much, and it’s the same for many people who live in Central Florida.
 That’s because we have other responsibilities that aren’t getting done while we’re spending a day at Epcot or any other attraction.